fx-giant/giant-documentations/visual/embedded-view.md

 ### Embedded View as a Supporting Visual

-Embedded View can be used as a supporting visual as well, for users to visit the website if interested without having to open up a new browser window or tab.
+Embedded View can be used as a supporting visual as well, for users to visit the website if they are interested to get more information, without having to open up a new browser window or tab.

+The output image above shows an example of a dashboard which showcases several data-driven charts with embedded view as a supporting chart at the bottom of the dashboard.
+This is for users to interact with the website itself, to learn more about the company mentioned in the dashboard.

 The chart could be generated with configuration as follows: